Nobusuke Kishi: Stabbing incident

 On July 14, 1960, Kishi was attacked by a knife-wielding assailant as he was leaving the prime minister's residence to host a garden party celebrating Hayato Ikeda's impending ascension to the premiership.
 The assailant was Taisuke Aramaki, an unemployed 65-year-old man affiliated with various right wing groups.
 Aramaki stabbed Kishi six times in the thigh, causing Kishi to bleed profusely, although Kishi survived because the blade had missed major arteries.
-Kishi was rushed to nearby hospital, where he received a total of 30 stitches to close his wounds.
+Kishi was rushed to a nearby hospital, where he received a total of 30 stitches to close his wounds.
 Reporters raced after him and climbed on stepladders to peer into his hospital room, with nurses angrily closing the curtains on them.

 Aramaki was arrested at the scene, tried, found guilty, and sentenced to three years in prison in May 1962.
 Despite being unemployed, he had somehow been able to post a substantial bail during the intervening two years.

 Aramaki never clearly stated the motivations for his attack.
 Despite the violent nature of the attack, Aramaki denied that he had intended to kill Kishi, later telling a reporter in an interview, "Yeah, I stabbed him six times, but if I wanted him dead, I would have just killed him."
 Aramaki told the same reporter that he had visited with the family of Michiko Kanba prior to his attack, perhaps suggesting that he sympathized with Kanba and blamed Kishi for her death.
-According to court records, Aramaki told police that he was angry at Kishi's mishandling of the Security Treaty crisis and wanted to "encourage Kishi to feel remorse."
+According to court records, Aramaki told police that he was angry at Kishi's mishandling of the Security Treaty crisis and wanted to "encourage Kishi to feel remorse".

 However, some figures close to Kishi considered Aramaki's supposed anger in relation to the Anpo protests to be a cover story.
-In her 1992 memoir, Kishi's daughter Yōko wrote that Aramaki was "a paid assassin, who knew how to use a knife, who was hired by someone who hated my father and wanted to hurt him."
+In her 1992 memoir, Kishi's daughter Yōko wrote that Aramaki was "a paid assassin, who knew how to use a knife, who was hired by someone who hated my father and wanted to hurt him".
 In the prewar period, Aramaki had been secretary general of the right-wing ultranationalist Taikakai ("Great Reform Society"), and in the post-war period, he became a member of LDP factional leader Banboku Ōno's private extraparliamentary pressure group (ingaidan).
 Many LDP politicians felt that the stabbing had been carried out at Ōno's behest, as Ōno had openly hoped to succeed Kishi as prime minister and was known to be angry that Kishi had thrown his support behind Ikeda.

 Curiously, Kishi was largely silent on the attack in his memoirs, devoting only two lines to it and saying only that he did not know the reason, and Kishi's brother Eisaku Satō did not even mention the attack in his diary entry for that day.